nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Add an appointment:  `book`

 Books an appointment for the specified patient at INDEX with a given REASON and DATE.

+Appointments added are sorted according to their date.

 Format: `book INDEX r/REASON d/DATE`

-* The index refers to the index number shown in the displayed appointment list.
+* The index refers to the index number shown in the displayed patient list.
 * The index must be a positive integer 1, 2, 3, …​
-* Dates should be inputted in a YYYY-MM-DDTHH:MM format.
+* Dates should be inputted in a YYYY-MM-DD HH:MM format or HH:MM YYYY-MM-DD format.

 Examples:
+* `book 2 r/Ear Infection d/2022-12-31 18:00`
-* `Book 2 r/Ear Infection d/2022-12-31T18:00`
+* `book 2 r/Ear Infection d/16:30 2022-12-31`

 ### Mark an appointment as completed:  `mark`